qwduan/population_redistribution/README.md

 # population_redistribution
-This repository contains the codes and data files for the manuscript on measuring counter-urbanisation and its associated factors.
+This repository contains the codes and data files for the manuscript on measuring population redistribution using FB population data (tile level).

-country_trend and trend: for user proportion trends in urban areas at the country level.
+country_trend and trend: for population proportion trends in urban areas at the country level.

 country_grid_trend and trend_grid: for trends at the grid level within each country and their correlations.